Eric Allan Kramer

-Early life and education
+Early life

 Kramer was born March 26, 1962, in Grand Rapids, Michigan.
 His father, Roger Kramer (1939–2023), was a professional football tackle and a two-time CFL All-Star.

+His mother, Ilona Kramer (1940–2004), was born in Latvia and immigrated to the United States in 1949.
 He has a younger sister named Lisa (b.
 1965).

 Kramer attended the BFA program at the University of Alberta in Edmonton, which led to acting in the theater and some television and film roles, as well as a career in fight choreography.

 Career

 In 1987, Kramer made his acting debut in television film The Gunfighters.
 He also starred in the 1990 film Quest for the Mighty Sword, replacing previous lead actor Miles O'Keeffe.
 He played Thor in NBC's television film The Incredible Hulk Returns and a Russian baseball player in the television movie The Comrades of Summer.
 Among Kramer's more notable roles have been Little John in Robin Hood: Men in Tights, Bear in American Wedding, and Boris, bodyguard to producer Lee Donowitz, in True Romance.
 He has also appeared in a number of notable television series, including Mad About You, Two and a Half Men, Wizards of Waverly Place, NCIS, Growing Pains, Cheers, Empty Nest, Blossom, CSI: Crime Scene Investigation, NewsRadio, JAG, Roseanne, Murder, She Wrote, Seinfeld, That '70s Show, Ellen, Monk, Jack and Bobby, Phil of the Future, How I Met Your Mother, The King of Queens, My Name Is Earl, and Will and Grace (appearing in the same episode as his Good Luck Charlie wife Leigh-Allyn Baker).
 Kramer was also a series regular on the sitcom Bob as Whitey van de Bunt (1993) and the ABC/UPN sitcom The Hughleys as Dave Rogers.

-Kramer continues to work on the stage as a member of the Antaeus Classical Rep Company in Los Angeles and received an Ovatti Award nomination for his role in The Wood Demon.
+Kramer continues to work on the stage as a member of the Antaeus Theatre Company in Los Angeles and received an Ovatti Award nomination for his role in The Wood Demon.
 He also co-starred as Bob Duncan on the Disney Channel sitcom Good Luck Charlie.
 He also played Link's dad in the Nickelodeon series The Thundermans.